“The Wettest Block in The World” - Exploring Kansas City’s Notorious Past at 9th & State Line

 1929: Kansas City Times newspaper clipping.

-Today, the block at 9th and State in Kansas City, once infamous for its illicit activities, has transformed.
+Today, the block at 9th and State Line in Kansas City, once infamous for its illicit activities, has transformed.
 While the remnants of its past can still be seen in the architecture and historical markers, the West Bottoms has been revitalized in recent years.
 It now houses an eclectic mix of businesses, shops, and cultural attractions, embracing its history while moving forward.

 The legacy of the "Wettest Block" serves as a reminder of the city's complex past, the struggles and aspirations of its diverse population, and the influence of powerful figures like Tom Pendergast.
 The stories of the block continue to fascinate locals and visitors alike, preserving the spirit of a bygone era and reminding us of the enduring allure of the human desire for excitement and the pursuit of dreams.